samsaradog/simple_rails_ttt/README.md

 # Tic-Tac-Toe

 Simple Rails application.
-No database, no user, no scores, no frills.
+Gives a player the option of challenging the computer or inviting another human to play.